manish-tal/rest-api-response-format/README.md

     Content-Type: application/json

     {
-      "message": "Any message which should help the user to resolve the conflict" }
+      "message": "Any message which should help the user to resolve the conflict", "cause": "Exceeded 20 request limit in 1 minute" /*optional, for response in internal services*/ }
 ```
 6- VERB Too Many Requests - HTTP Response Code: **429**